woossi0/suite/docs/usermanual/source/webmaps/composer/configuration.rst

 For each workspace, links are available for the following functions:

-* :guilabel:`Open`, for viewing the maps and layers in the project workspace
+* Clicking the name of the project workspace will :guilabel:`Open` it, allowing the user to view the maps and layers in the project workspace.
-* :guilabel:`Settings`, for changing the project workspace name and settings
+* :guilabel:`Settings`, for changing the project workspace name and settings.
-* :guilabel:`Info`, for showing the number of maps, layers, and stores associated with the project workspace
+* :guilabel:`Info`, for showing the number of maps, layers, and stores associated with the project workspace.

 Project Workspace Settings
 --------------------------

 On a project workspace settings page, the following options are available:

-* :guilabel:`Name`, for changing the project workspace name
+* :guilabel:`Name`, for changing the project workspace name.
 * :guilabel:`Namespace URI`, for changing the namespace URI.
 This is a string that uniquely identifies the namespace to GeoServer.
-It must be in the form of a URL, but need not resolve to an actual web location
+It must be in the form of a URL, but need not resolve to an actual web location.
 * :guilabel:`Default`, for specifying if this project workspace is the default.
 If a project is not specified in a GeoServer request, the default project workspace will be assumed.
 * :guilabel:`Delete Workspace`, which will remove the project workspace, and **all of the contents of that project workspace**.